-Personal Injury Statute Of Limitations In Michigan
+Personal Injury Statute of Limitations in Michigan – ChooseGoldman

 What is a Statute of Limitations?

 A statute of limitations is a legal timing mechanism that creates a cut-off date for when a claim may be filed in court.
 Fairness and judicial economy dictate the need for such rules.
 No defendant should have to defend himself against a claim for an injury that occurred thirty years ago.
-Practically speaking, trying or defending such a case would be extremely difficult as evidence may be destroyed or tainted, and witnesses are unlikely to be able to accurately reflect upon key issues in a case that they may have once had knowledge about.
+Practically speaking, trying or defending such a case would be extremely difficult as evidence may be destroyed or tainted, and witnesses are unlikely to be able to accurately reflect upon key issues in a case that they may have once known about.

 When Does My Right to File a Personal Injury Case Extinguish?